Command-line interface (CLI)

 Destroy

-Run queries and updates against a running server.
-By default the client discovers a WWKG server on the local network via mDNS.
+Run queries and updates against graph data on a running node.
+By default the CLI discovers a local node; use global --node or --ticket to target a specific node.

 Options